khushveerk/Cloud-computing-/README.md

 To install Docker on a remote server using PuTTY, you'll first need to ensure you have access to a Linux server (like Ubuntu, CentOS, etc.) via SSH.
 Here's a step-by-step guide:

 # Step 1:Connect to Your Server
-Open PuTTY.
-Enter the hostname or IP address of your server.
-Click "Open" to initiate the connection.
-Log in with your username and password.

 # Step 2: Update Your Package Index
 Before installing Docker, it’s a good idea to update the package index: